-Space offers an optimal environment for conducting biological and chemical experiments, because bacteria develop rapid resistance to drugs when under the unique conditions there, as explained by the Ministry of Science.
+Space offers an optimal environment for conducting biological and chemical experiments because bacteria develop rapid resistance to drugs when under the unique conditions there, as explained by the Ministry of Science.

 Researchers will be able to control the experiments through different applications and computers.
 Results from the experiments will be sent to the center in Switzerland before being routed to various institutions.

-The success of these tests can be far-reaching, with potential to reverse the rising threat of antimicrobial resistance, which leads to the death of 700,000 people around the world every year.
+The success of these tests can be far-reaching, with the potential to reverse the rising threat of antimicrobial resistance, which leads to the death of 700,000 people around the world every year.